Maryana Harrelson

 Brainspotting is another brain based powerful approach that uses the body’s innate self-scanning and healing capacities to process and release core neurophysiologic sources of trauma and its physiological symptoms in the deep levels of the brain.
 The therapist helps a client to find a “Brainspot” which represents a specific eye position that leads to the brain area where the traumatic memories were stored and “got stuck.”
 Adding bilateral sounds or tones that enhance the brain’s ability to process trauma by integration of the right and left hemispheres of the brain, the therapist helps an individual to access the deep subconscious brain where the trauma got stuck in order to release the traumatic emotions and body sensations and to process the traumatic memories allowing a new perspective and healthy resolution.
 According to some researches, Brainspotting is shown to be even more effective than EMDR.

-Author: Maryana Harrelson, LPC, Gestalt, EMDR and Brainspotting Therapist, Psychedelic Assisted Therapy Practicioner.
+Author: Maryana Harrelson, LPC, Gestalt, EMDR and Brainspotting Therapist, Ketamine Assisted Therapy Practicioner.